 Follow all notes and restrictions as indicated in Table FS 2200-1 and as discussed in FS 2201.

-NOTE: The only pumps that are currently approved for use in collecting samples for the analysis of volatile organic compounds (VOCs) through the pump without additional restrictions are stainless steel and Teflon variable speed submersible pumps; stainless steel and Teflon or Polyethylene variable speed bladder pumps; and, permanently installed variable speed bladder or submersible pumps with PVC bodies, as long as the PVC pump remains in contact with the water in the well at all times.
+NOTE: The only pumps that are currently approved for use in collecting samples for the analysis of volatile organic compounds (VOCs) through the pump without additional restrictions are stainless steel and Teflon or other fluoropolymer, polyethylene and polypropylene variable speed submersible pumps; stainless steel and Teflon or other fluoropolymer, polyethylene or polypropylene variable speed bladder pumps; and, permanently installed variable speed bladder or submersible pumps with PVC bodies, as long as the PVC pump remains in contact with the water in the well at all times.
 Peristaltic pumps may be used for VOC sample collection only according to the requirements in this SOP.

 Collect the sample into the sample container to be sent to the laboratory directly from the sampling tap or spigot, the pump delivery tubing or other sampling device.
 Do not use intermediate containers.